Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 Finally, using renormalization conditions \eqref{rencond12}, \eqref{rencond22} and \eqref{rencond3} to identify the relevant couplings on both sides as ${\Gamma}_{s\,,\text{melo}}^{(4)}=4\lambda_{4,1}$ and ${\Gamma}_{s\,,\text{pseudo-melo}}^{(4)}=4\lambda_{4,2}$, we get:

 and :

-Finally, following the same strategy, we get for the $6$-point function:
+Finally, following the same strategy, we get for the six-point function:

-where the additional factor $4$ in front of the first term in line four comes from the counting of the permutation of the external points hooked to the $6$-point effective vertex.
-Then, from the renormalization condition \eqref{rencond3}, we have $\Gamma^{(6)}_{s\,,\text{pseudo-melo}}=(3!)^2\lambda_{6,1}$, and keeping only the relevant contributions in the UV having pseudo-melonic boundnaries, we get finally:
+where the additional factor $4$ in front of the first term in line four comes from the counting of the permutation of the external points hooked to the six-point effective vertex.
+Then, from the renormalization condition \eqref{rencond3}, we have $\Gamma^{(6)}_{s\,,\text{pseudo-melo}}=(3!)^2\lambda_{6,1}$, and keeping only the relevant contributions in the UV having pseudo-melonic boundaries, we get finally:

 equivalently we get

 which ends the proof. \begin{flushright} $\square$ \end{flushright}